BUSINESS SUPPORT APPRENTICE, MAIDSTONE, KENT

 What is an apprenticeship?

-- Hire apprentices of all ages.
+- Hire apprentices from the age of 16+

 - Commission apprenticeship training geared to your business needs.

 - Upskill existing staff - using money from the fund to offer higher or degree-level apprenticeships to your current workforce.

 - Partner with specialist training providers to create a structured Apprenticeship and School Leaver programme tailored to your individual needs.